 We offer a house inspection service to anyone who needs a letter in support of an application to visit or live in Peterborough, showing that the accommodation they will be living in is suitable.

-Fees and appointment booking
+Immigration assessment form, fees and appointment booking

 - You should bear in mind that the inspection may take place up to two weeks after the appointment is made

 - allow time to carry out any remedial works identified before the property could be considered satisfactory.

 The property will be inspected against certain standards.
 All deficiencies found during the Housing Health and Safety Rating System inspection will be recorded and assessed for any risk they may pose.

 Where high risk (Category 1) hazards are identified, a ‘satisfactory’ letter will not be issued.
 The applicant, usually the home owner, will be told of the defects.
 If the property is rented, the landlord will also be informed.